 Top Tips for Family Travel to Washington, DC

-Washington, DC has been on my family travel bucket list for several years.
-I have just been waiting for the right time to bring the kids.
-For us, that meant when they were old enough to have the stamina for the kind of vacation that required a lot of walking, a lot of brain power and not a lot of down time.
+A Washington, DC Trip has been on my family travel bucket list for several years.
+I wondered what would be the ages to take them on a Washington DC Trip would be.
+For us, that meant when they were old enough to have the stamina for the kind of vacation that required a lot of walking, a lot of brain power and not a lot of downtime.
 We considered a visit to our Nation’s Capital a fun, yet educational adventure.
 Not a restful and relaxing vacation.

 This was our first trip to Washington as a family.
 We have well traveled, 12 and 15-year-old children.
 Three days was just the right amount of time for us.
 It was a great age to bring the kids to DC and I wouldn’t have brought them any younger.
-They lasted all day without complaints.
+Our children lasted all day without any complaints.
 They appreciated and understood the exhibits — many of which had interactive touch screens or short films.
-They were patient on the tours and asked lots of intelligent questions of the staff.
+Plus thy were patient on the tours and asked lots of intelligent questions from the staff.

 Have a Plan